First Avenue station (BMT Canarsie Line): History

-This station opened on June 30, 1924, as part of the 14th Street–Eastern Line, which ran from Sixth Avenue under the East River and through Williamsburg to Montrose and Bushwick Avenues.
+In 1922, the Charles H. Brown & Son Corporation was contracted to build out the Canarsie Line's stations in Manhattan, including the First Avenue station.
+Track-laying in the tunnels between Sixth and Montrose Avenues started in the last week of October 1922.
+The First Avenue station at Union Square opened on June 30, 1924, as part of the 14th Street–Eastern Line, which ran from Sixth Avenue under the East River and through Williamsburg to Montrose and Bushwick Avenues.

-In September 1983 this station was the site of the arrest of Michael Stewart, a notable case in the history of police brutality.
+In September 1983, this station was the site of the arrest of Michael Stewart, a notable case in the history of police brutality.

 The station originally had entrances only at its western end, on First Avenue.
 Its eastern entrances at Avenue A were built as part of the wide scope in the 2019–2020 rebuilding of the Canarsie Tubes that were damaged during Hurricane Sandy, and to improve service for people living in Stuyvesant Town–Peter Cooper Village, the East Village, and Alphabet City.
 Work on the entrances began in July 2017, necessitating the relocation of bus stops at that intersection.
 The entrances to the Brooklyn-bound platform were opened on November 4, 2019.
 The entrance to the Eighth Avenue-bound platform was expected to be opened by the end of 2019, but the opening date was postponed to February 10, 2020.
 This was followed by the temporary closure of the entrances at First Avenue.
 New elevators were built at the new eastern entrances and were opened on August 6, 2020.
-Substantial completion of the entrances was projected for November 2020.
+Substantial completion of the entrances occurred in November 2020.

+In June 2024, the MTA installed low platform-edge fences at the First Avenue station and several others on the Canarsie Line to reduce the likelihood of passengers falling onto the tracks.
+The barriers, spaced along the length of the platform, do not have sliding platform screen doors between them.

 Station layout

 This underground station has two side platforms and two tracks.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 It is the easternmost Canarsie Line station in Manhattan.
 East of here, the line travels under the East River to Williamsburg, Brooklyn.
 The platforms are columnless and have the standard BMT style trim-line and name tablets.
-The former contains "1" tablets in standard intervals while the latter consists of "FIRST AVE" in white seriffed lettering.
+The former contains "1" tablets in standard intervals, while the latter consists of "FIRST AVE" in white seriffed lettering.